Moki Cherry

-Moki Cherry (born Monika Marianne Karlsson; 8 February 1943 – 29 August 2009) was a Swedish interdisciplinary artist and designer who worked in textiles, fashion design, woodworks, painting, collage, ceramics and set design.
-Her practice traversed the worlds of art, music and theater with diverse influences such as Indian art and music, Tibetan Buddhism, fashion, traditional folk arts and dress, abstraction, cartoons and Pop art.
-From 1977 she split her time living between Tågarp, Sweden and Long Island City in New York, USA.
+Moki Cherry (born Monika Marianne Karlsson; 8 February 1943 – 29 August 2009) was a Swedish interdisciplinary artist and designer who worked in textiles, fashion design, woodworks, painting, collage, ceramics, and set design.
+Her practice traversed the worlds of art, music, and theater with diverse influences such as Indian art and music, Tibetan Buddhism, fashion, traditional folk arts and dress, abstraction, cartoons, and pop art.
+From 1977 she split her time living between Tågarp, Sweden and Long Island City in New York.
 Moki collaborated with her husband, the American jazz trumpeter, Don Cherry, throughout her lifetime – they performed in concerts as Organic Music, where her artworks were also displayed, and ran workshops for children.
 Her designs also appeared on Don's album covers and as costumes worn by him in concert.

 Early life

 Moki Cherry was born Monika Marianne Karlsson on 8 February 1943 in Koler in Norrbotten, Sweden.
 Her father, Verner Karlsson, ran the station house and her mother, Marianne Karlsson, the post-office.
 When she was growing up the Karlsson family moved around the country to wherever her father was posted.

-In 1962 Moki moved to Stockholm to study fashion and textiles at Beckman's School of Design, where she specialised in illustration, pattern design and design of clothes.
+In 1962 Moki moved to Stockholm to study fashion and textiles at Beckman's School of Design, where she specialised in illustration, pattern design, and design of clothes.
 She was an exceptional student and received high marks.
 She became friends with fellow artist Susanne Beckman while they were both studying at the school and they remained life-long friends.

-In Stockholm, Karlsson met a Sierra Leonean student named Ahmadu Jah (1936–2018), who had received a scholarship to study civil engineering at KTH Royal Institute of Technology.
+In Stockholm, Karlsson met a Sierra Leonean student named Ahmadu Jah (1936–2018), who had received a scholarship to study engineering at KTH Royal Institute of Technology.
 In 1964, their daughter Neneh Marianne Karlsson was born.

 She met jazz musician Don Cherry in 1963 while he was on tour in Stockholm with Sonny Rollins.
 Moki and Don got to know each other more over the following years when Don returned to Stockholm to play concerts and eventually they became a couple and decided to build a life together.